rmatulat/saltstack-mysql/README.md

 This is not working for itself - but it's called in `state.highstate`.

+## `mysql.users`

+It creates users who should be present and removes those who should be absent.

+## `mysql.database`

+Same as `mysql.users` but for databases.
+Take a look at the examples.

 # Note

 The static, default yaml files have been moved to the `static` directory to keep the `.sls` files together and